-This is the United States Military Academy Women's Swimming scholarship and program info page.
-Here you'll have access to specifics on the school and details on their Women's Swimming program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities can be had and how to begin the recruiting process.
+Thanks for visiting the United States Military Academy Women's Swimming scholarship and program info page.
+Here you will get information regarding the college and details on their Women's Swimming program like who to contact about recruiting, names of past alumni, what scholarship opportunities are available and ways to begin the recruiting process.

 United States Military Academy Women's swimming Program Recruiting and Coaching Staff

-For anyone who is looking to get recruited it's important to understand who to talk to - and NCSA has got the details you need.
+If you are looking to get recruited it is critical to understand who to build a relationship with - and NCSA provides the info you need.
 The Asst Coach of the United States Military Academy Women's Swimming program is Riley Boulden.
 Additional key staff are:

 - Head Coach Mickey Wender

-For anybody who is interested in becoming a member of United States Military Academy Women's Swimming program these are the people you'll want to contact.
-You can choose to get in touch with them through email utilizing the link above or call the school to get more specifics about the school and Women's Swimming program before deciding whether or not it's the right fit for you personally.
+If you're interested in being a part of the United States Military Academy Women's Swimming program these are the people you must get in touch with.
+You'll be able to choose to contact them by way of email utilizing the link above or call the college to get additional information about the college and Women's Swimming program prior to determining whether or not it's a suitable fit for you personally.

-NCSA offers student athletes the information and tools they need to increase their odds of being recruited by a Women's Swimming program, whether it is at United States Military Academy or another college.
-Since 2000, NCSA has been connecting coaches and athletes which is a vital part of the recruiting process.
-This year on it's own there are 5430 Women's Swimming athletes making use of the NCSA technology, network and scouting experts to get their highlights in front of 1144 coaches at 672 colleges Women's Swimming programs nationwide.
+NCSA offers student high school athletes the information and tools they need to increase their odds of being recruited by a Women's Swimming program, whether it's at United States Military Academy or another college.
+Since 2000, NCSA has been connecting athletes and coaches which is a crucial component of the recruiting process.
+This year on it's own there are 8677 Women's Swimming student athletes using the NCSA scouting professionals, network and technology to get their highlights in front of 1550 coaches at 682 colleges Women's Swimming programs across the country.

-If you'd like to join the United States Military Academy Women's Swimming program you need to begin to build relationships and a highly-visible, professional quality recruiting profile.
-Starting that process as early as possible is essential to your success.
-So make your free profile to become a confirmed NCSA Women's Swimming athlete and begin connecting with coaches at the United States Military Academy Women's Swimming program today.
+In order to join the United States Military Academy Women's Swimming program you have to start building relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process early is critical to your success.
+So make your free profile to become a confirmed NCSA Women's Swimming student athlete and start connecting with coaches at the United States Military Academy Women's Swimming program today.